nahcnats/nahcnats/README.md

 My name is Stanley Chan.
 I am a freelance programmer from Malaysia with focus on React Native, VueJs, NuxtJs and ExpressJs.
 Welcome to my Github page!

+#### A Brief History of myself
+I started picking up coding again in 2018 after more than a decade not practising it.
+Between 1996 - 1998 I was a junior programmer coding reports in INFORMIX 4GL with a manufacturing company.
+The between 1998 - 2000 I dabbled with Java Servlets and PHP and then I stopped!
+Back to 2018 when I picked it up again, I had to completely relearn everything.
+So, I can categorized myself as self-taught programmer.

 <!--
 **nahcnats/nahcnats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.